 \section{Introduction}

-Emotion recognition in conversation (ERC) is a central challenge for building socially intelligent dialogue systems, mental health support tools, and empathetic AI agents.
-Unlike sentence-level emotion detection, ERC requires models to account for conversational context, speaker roles, and subtle pragmatic cues.
-Recent advances with large pretrained encoders have achieved impressive accuracy---state-of-the-art text-only methods reach 81.4\% (4-way) and 64.4\% (6-way) weighted F1 on IEMOCAP \citep{dutta2024hcam}.
-Yet these empirical gains come at the cost of transparency: we have little understanding of \emph{what} architectural choices actually drive performance.
+Emotion Recognition in Conversation (ERC) is a key capability for socially intelligent dialogue systems, mental-health support tools, and empathetic conversational agents.
+Unlike sentence-level emotion classification, ERC requires models to interpret an utterance in relation to conversational history, speaker dynamics, and pragmatic signals that are often subtle or indirect.
+Recent text-only approaches built on large pretrained encoders have achieved strong performance on benchmarks such as IEMOCAP \citep{dutta2024hcam}, but progress has been accompanied by a growing mismatch between empirical gains and interpretability: it remains unclear which architectural ingredients actually matter and what linguistic evidence these models are exploiting.